|

 - Creating several lecture slide decks

-- Delivering some lectures on efficient finetuning, adaptation, and evaluation
+- Delivering lectures on efficient finetuning, adaptation, and evaluation

 The course received a TA quality rating of 3.15 and an overall course quality rating of 3.01 out of 4.